Emelieh21/r-tutorials/assets/Recording and Measuring Your Musical Progress with R.md

 ![image](performance_plot.png)

-To calculate the **accuracy of the recorded G-scale**, we can calculate the difference between numeric extractions of our notes and the expected notes.
+To measure the **accuracy of the recorded G-scale**, we can calculate the difference between numeric extractions of our notes and the expected notes.
 Meaning - we can treat the recorded notes as an estimation (*ŷ*) of the expected notes (*y*) and calculate the residuals from them.
 With the residuals the MSE (Mean Squared Error) can be calculated **per session**, **per day** and also **per note**.
 The closer to zero the MSE, the more accurate our recreation of the G-scale is.

 ```R
 plotProgress <- function(performance, by){ # we can pass in the performance df and define the variable by which we want to calculate the accuracy (MSE)